Gym, Tan, Groping? Jersey Shore Star Faces Sexual Harassment At Work

 The Law Protects Victims of Sexual Harassment

 Sexual harassment in the workplace is illegal.
 If Pivarnick’s allegations are found to be true, she will have a serious case against her former employer.
 Illegal sexual harassment comes in many forms.
 For example, sexual harassment can include nonconsensual sexual advances, requests for sexual favors, and other verbal or physical sexual harassment.
 Both the harasser and victim can be either male or female.
 Generally, the law does not protect against one inappropriate sexual joke, as harassment must be so frequent or severe that it creates a hostile or offensive work environment in order for it to be illegal.
 However, one severe incident, such as a physical sexual assault, can amount to a hostile or offensive work environment.
 No one should have to face sexual harassment in the workplace.
 If you are a victim of sexual harassment, you should speak to an experienced employment attorney.

 Seek Legal Assistance Today

 If you have experienced sexual harassment at work, seek legal assistance today.
-The Law Office of Christopher Q. Davis, located in New York City, can assist you.
+The Working Solutions Law Firm, located in New York City, can assist you.
 Contact us today at (646) 430-7930 to schedule a free case evaluation and receive experienced legal counsel.